Frequently Asked Questions

 Packages for Debian unstable (sid) are available from the official

 Debian repository.
-Debian testing (wheezy) and Debian stable (squeeze)
+Debian testing (jessie) and Debian stable (wheezy)

 might not contain the latest version of CGAL.
 In that case, add